 Serving as ambassadors and advocates of a Mount Mary education, the devoted alum volunteers embodied the innovation and creativity that MMU grads are known for.
 The ability to consistently draw upwards of 5,000 patrons year after year and maintain such an excellent reputation remains the hallmark of this beloved event.

-The Starving Artist Show that was a labor of love for many will be a lasting legacy to be treasured always.
+The Starving Artist Show which was a labor of love for many will be a lasting legacy to be treasured always.

 ABOUT THE AWARDS